Oil and Gas Terms Beginning with “P” — Page 5

 A reduction in bed thickness resulting from onlapping stratigraphic sequences.
 Read more →

-A type of sealing element in high-pressure split seal blowout preventers that is manufactured with a half-circle hole on the edge (to mate with another horizontally opposed pipe ram) sized to fit around drillpipe.
-Most… Read more →
+A pipe ram is a specific type of sealing element used in high-pressure split-seal blowout preventers (BOPs), manufactured with a half-circle hole on the inside edge that mates with the matching half-circle on a… Read more →

 A tube or system of tubes used for transporting crude oil and natural gas from the field or gathering system to the refinery.
 Read more →